kig/qframe/README.md

 ## Features

  * User accounts using email & password for auth
- * User sessions
+ * User sessions that persist over server restarts
- * Users own items from item table with CRUD
+ * User.items from item table with CRUD
- * JSON `data` field for storing user and item details
+ * JSON `data` field for storing user, item and session details
  * Routing
  * DB migrations
  * Static file serving from cached memory buffers with `chokidar` change watcher
+ * Brotli and gzip compression, cached for static files.
- * Multi-process cluster server with auto-restart on error (not HA though)
+ * Multi-process cluster server (not HA though)
  * Fast server dev iteration using nodemon to restart server on changes
  * Full SQL support from `node-postgres`
  * Support for serving over HTTP, HTTPS & HTTP/2